KawaichMag/big-data-assignment-2/app/README.md

 ### start-services.sh
 This script will initiate the services required to run Hadoop components.
 This script is called in `app.sh` file.

+### store_index.sh
+This script will create Cassandra/ScyllaDB tables and load the index data from HDFS to them.